-For additional information, please contact: Leigh Thiedeman - leight@unl.edu and/or Melissa Wilkerson - Melissa.Wilkerson@unl.edu
+For additional information, please contact: Leigh Thiedeman - leight@unl.edu and/or Melissa Wilkerson leight@unl.edu and/or Melissa Wilkerson

 CARE Ambassadors - Students

 The CARE Ambassadors are graduate or undergraduate students who provides education and resources to the UNL community.
 Ambassadors are volunteers who are committed to CARE's mission and are confidential while working within the role as CARE Ambassadors.
 They will present educational programs around issues including but not limited to sexual and relationship violence, stalking and sexual harassment.
 CA's will receive comprehensive trainings regarding healthy relationships, sexual and dating violence prevention, outreach, peer education, etc.